Guide to Sizing Structural Firefighter Gloves

 2. Record the breadth of your hand by measuring the length of your knuckles.

-3. Lastly, the NFPA provides a firefighter glove sizing chart where you can plot your two measurements to see the best fit for you.
-Line up your two figures with the according spot.
+3. Use the NFPA firefighter glove sizing chart to find the best fit.
+Line up your two figures with the corresponding spot.

-Once you find the closest size, try the gloves on before making the final choice.
-Even the most accurate measurements can't tell how the pair will feel when they're on your hands.
+Once you find the closest size, try the gloves on before making a final choice.
+Even the most accurate measurements can't reveal how the pair will feel when they're on your hands.
 If you test the glove size from the chart and find it's too loose or tight, try one of the nearby measurements.

-• Dexterity: This is the ability to grab something easily with your hands or fingers.
+• Dexterity: This describes your ability to grab something easily with your hands or fingers.
 For firefighters, it could mean clutching a rope, pole or ax.
 Make sure your gloves allow you to pick things up comfortably without excess folds in the material.
-Also, test for fingertip dexterity — try changing a radio station or unlocking your mobile phone with the gloves.
+Also, test for fingertip dexterity — try changing a radio station or unlocking your mobile phone with the gloves on.

 Measuring for Structural Firefighting Gloves by INNOTEX®